Crush at Houston music festival kills at least eight, injures many | Law-Order

 "(It's) obviously a very extremely tragic night.
 Our hearts are broken," Harris county judge Lina Hidalgo said.
 "Tonight's focus though needs to be on the families and on the lives that we've lost.
 Many of them extremely young, tragically young," she added.

-Houston-born Scott is a rap music artist who came to fame in the early 2010s for his unique vocal style.
-Astroworld is also the eponymous name of his third studio album released in 2018 to critical acclaim.
+Houston-born Scott came to fame in the early 2010s for his unique vocal style.
+Astroworld is also the name of his third studio album released in 2018 to critical acclaim.
 He and Kylie Jenner, from the famed Kardashian family, have a daughter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)